 Unfortunately, little birdies like to come and snatch the ripening berries whenever we turn our backs.
 Already this year our blueberry crop has been devastated by a turkey family and a gang of European Starlings.
-We put netting around them every year, but the bushes have outgrown our old and badly frayed nets.
-We’ve watched helplessly as the birds stole our barely ripened crop from us.
+We put netting around them every year, but the bushes have outgrown our very old and badly frayed nets.

 Birds, flighty things that they are, are easily put off by strange items.
 If you want to keep the berry patch looking trim, you can buy cheap shiny pinwheels and other flashy decorative items to place in and around the bushes.

 If you don’t mind a little work, you can also create your own!
 Cut pieces of tin foil or shiny trash, and hang them around the berries.
 If you have leftover tins from graham cracker crusts, they can be especially effective when strung near something they will bang against.